Peter L. Berger: Influences

 Berger's work was notably influenced by Max Weber.
 Weber focused on the empirical realities of rationality as a characteristic of action and rationalization.
 In comparison, Berger proposed the usage of the word 'options' rather than freedom as an empirical concept.
 Therefore, much of the empirical work of Berger and Weber have revolved around the relationship between modern rationalization and options for social action.
 Weber argued that rationalism can mean a variety of things at the subjective level of consciousness and at the objective level of social institutions.
 The connection between Berger's analysis of the sociology of religion in modern society and Max Weber's The Protestant Ethic and the Spirit of Capitalism aligns.
 Weber saw capitalism as a result of the Protestant secularization of work ethic and morality in amassing wealth, which Berger integrates into his analysis about the effects of losing the non-secular foundations for belief about life's ultimate meaning.

 Berger's own experiences teaching in North Carolina in the 1950s showed the shocking American prejudice of that era's Southern culture and influenced his humanistic perspective as a way to reveal the ideological forces from which it stemmed.

 Honors

 Berger was elected a Fellow of the American Academy of Arts and Sciences in 1982.

-He was doctor honoris causa of Loyola University, Wagner College, the College of the Holy Cross, the University of Notre Dame, the University of Geneva, and the University of Munich, and an honorary member of many scientific associations.
+He was doctor honoris causa of Loyola University Chicago, Wagner College, the College of the Holy Cross, the University of Notre Dame, the University of Geneva, and LMU Munich, and an honorary member of many scientific associations.

 In 2010, he was awarded the Dr. Leopold Lucas Prize by the University of Tübingen.